SoftwareAG/adabas-tcp/README.md

 };
 ```

-The type of object attributes must fit to the Adabas types.
+The type of object attributes must match the Adabas types.
 This means a numeric type in Adabas must be a Javascript type of number.
 These types are validated during the processing and an error is thrown if there are incompatibilites.

 #### Multiple Fields